vibbits/nextflow-jnj/02-basic-concepts/02-basic-concepts.md

 ```

 ### 3. Processes:
-are the backbone of the pipeline.
+Processes are the backbone of the pipeline.
 They represent each individual subpart of the analysis.
 In the code-snippet below, you can see that it consists of a couple of blocks: directives, input, output, when clause and the script.

 ```
 process < name > {